 A few weeks ago, I saw a Tweet posted by journalist Julie Bindel, who wrote, “Does anyone else think the ‘Karen’ slur is woman hating and based on class prejudice?”
 Hundreds of thousands of users were debating whether it was sexist, or even racist against white women.
 I laughed and said, “I really wish I saw this trending months ago when I read that blog post.”
 The week after seeing the discourse on social media, I read another essay published on The Guardian, authored by another white woman who views valid criticisms of white women’s entitlement and racism as “sexist.”
 Similar to the blog post that I read months earlier, the author of this article is apathetic to and defends white women’s interest of self-preservation at the expense of Black lives.

-When I talk about self-preservation, take into account the amount of white women, notably those who have gone viral for endangering Black lives, by calling the police on Black children for the sake of their own comfort.
+When I talk about self-preservation, take into account the amount of white women, notably those who have gone viral for endangering Black lives, by calling the police on Black children.
 Teresa Klein, also known as “Cornerstore Caroline,” called the police on a 9-year-old Black boy and accused him of groping her, when he accidentally brushed his backpack against her.
 Alison Ettel, also known as “Permit Patty,” has called the police on an 8-year-old Black girl who was selling water on a hot day.
 Most recently, Karen Attiah, a Nigerian journalist, cited how white womens’ weaponization of the state has led to the lynching of Emmett Till.
 In her article that was published on The Washington Post earlier this week, Attiah wrote,

 “In America, white women are often believed and protected at all costs, even at the expense of black lives.
 In 1955, it was a white woman who falsely accused 14-year-old Emmett Till of whistling at her in Mississippi, which led to him being brutally beaten and killed.
 Fast-forward to recent years and we still learn about black people being arrested or assaulted because a white woman called the police unnecessarily.”“The ‘Karen’ memes and jokes aren’t sexist or racist.
 Let a Karen explain,” Karen Attiah for The Washington Post